 Sorption and desorption of beryllium from smectite-type clays is well documented (You et al. 1989, Boschi and Willenbring 2016a).
 Desorption was found to be affected by pH, with 75% of beryllium desorbing from a smectite-type clay as pH decreased from 6.0 standard units (SU) to 3.0 SU (Boschi and Willenbring 2016b).
-The pH values recorded at AD-22 for samples collected under the Texas CCR Rule ranged from 3.5 to 5.1 SU, suggesting that conditions are favorable for beryllium desorption from smectite-type clays.
+The pH values recorded at AD-22 for samples collected under the detection monitoring program of the Texas CCR Water Management rule (30 TAC 352) ranged from 3.5 to 5.1 SU, suggesting that conditions are favorable for beryllium desorption from smectite-type clays.
 The presence of these exchangeable clays provides further evidence that the exceedance of beryllium at AD-22 can be attributed to the effects on groundwater quality of seasonal groundwater elevation changes and the resulting cation exchange between groundwater and the exchangeable clay within the seasonal water table.